 This is an examination of Alfred North Whitehead's organic process cosmology in relation to the traditional Japanese Green Buddhism and the modern Shizengaku (Nature-study) of Imanishi Kinji on the overlapping topics of environmental ethics, ecology, conservation, sustainability, and philosophy of nature.
-I would argue that a deeply ecological worldview and environmental ethics requires an axiological cosmology which rejects the fallacy of vacuous actuality, whereby things are material substances devoid of life, experience and value, for a panpsychist view of living nature as a society of occasions of experience realizing some degree of intrinsic value as beauty or pervasive aesthetic quality.
+I would argue that a deeply ecological view of nature supporting, public policies of conservation, sustainability, ecology, and environmental ethics, itself requires a worldview abandoning the fallacy of vacuous actuality, whereby things are material substances devoid of life, experience and value, for a panpsychist view of living nature as a society of occasions of experience realizing some degree of intrinsic value as beauty or pervasive aesthetic quality.
 The main problematic taken up in this essay, is whether a deep ecology in both its Western and Green Buddhist variants requires an doctrine of biospheric egalitarianism, as argued by most deep ecologists, or whether it entails a hierarchy of intrinsic values, as held by Whiteheadians?
-The Whiteheadian position adopted here, is that while all events in the interconnected web of life have moral standing and biospheric equality as sentient occasions of experience that enjoy attainment of life, experience, and beauty.
-However, at the same time, they are developmentally organized into a hierarchy of degrees of values including aesthetic, moral, cognitive, and spiritual values.
+The Whiteheadian position adopted here, is that while all events in the interconnected web of life have moral standing and biospheric equality as sentient occasions of experience that enjoy attainment of life, experience, and beauty, at the same time, they are developmentally organized into a hierarchy of degrees of values-including aesthetic, moral, cognitive, and spiritual values.